ruthschulz/Book_Summarizer/README.md

 This project uses another repository for the abstractive summarizer module.
 The abstractive summarizer module is a forked version of the [LeafNATS](https://github.com/ruthschulz/LeafNATS) repository.
-Run these to copy the required folders of the LeafNATS repository into the appropriate place in the Book Summarizer repository.
+Run these to copy the required directories of the LeafNATS repository into the appropriate place in the Book Summarizer repository.
 ```
 git clone https://github.com/ruthschulz/LeafNATS
 mv LeafNATS/* Book_Summarizer